How to Use CSS Minifier Tool

 4. How to use the CSS Minifier of ConverterUp?

-Just paste your css code in the input box of the tool and click on the minify button to download the compressed file and use it on your website.
+Just enter you css code in the tool's input box and click on the minify button then receive the output to use it in your website.